guillerocko1/generating_README_file/README.md

 If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

 ---
-## Test

-# no

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.

----
 ## Questions